Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

  Click save

-Now we can apply Teams app setup policy using script
+Now we can apply Teams app setup policy using the script

 As an Administrator, type PowerShell in the start menu